Fatigue Management New Regulations – NR/L2/OHS/003

-The new regulations and risk management systems by NR are designed to help make the industry safer for everyone who uses them.
-Managers and employees can take advantage of this cutting-edge technology through the innDex platform: specifically automated systems would prompt users upon non-compliance, resulting in fewer mistakes, a more streamlined workflow, less harm from accidents, and increased efficiency from better communication between the team members where necessary; ultimately creating a more efficient work environment.
+The new regulations and risk management systems by NR are to help make the industry safer for everyone who uses them.
+Managers and employees can take advantage of this cutting-edge technology through the innDex platform.
+Specifically, automated systems would prompt users upon non-compliance, resulting in fewer mistakes.
+This creates a more streamlined workflow, less harm from accidents.
+In other words, this tool helps increase efficiency within the work environment by enabling better communication between the team members.

-If you’d like guidance on how to start managing your workers’ fatigue simply get in touch!
+If you’d like guidance on how to start managing your workers’ mental health, simply get in touch!

 SHARE THIS ARTICLE

 5 Emerging ConTech Trends You NEED to know for 2023January 11, 2023/